jamin3000/jamin3000/README.md

 - 👋 Hi, I’m @jamin3000
-- 👀 I’m interested in Data Science, Data Engineering and using LLMs to automate sales work
+- 👀 I’m interested in Data Science, Data Engineering and using LLMs to automate busywork
 - 🌱 I’m currently learning how to rid the world of all sales people using ChatGPT
 - 📫 Hit me up at jamin@aya.yale.edu